VeenaAlphonsa/neocortexapi-classification/Documentation/README.md

 -if add the option of the training Input Folder "InputFolder/".
 This folder contains folders of images, where the folder names also act as the label for the images inside it.

-### APPROACH
+## APPROACH
 #### 1. By changing various HTM Parameter to find the best fit correlation Matrix
 Our task is to change various learning parameters and to find the best fit that shows image classification.
 Most important learning parameters are: Global/Local Inhibition, Potential Radius, Local Area Density and NumofActiveColumnsPerInArea and we found how these parameters influenced learning.
 After conducting various tests we have been able to find the parameters at which we get the least overlapping inbetween Micro and Macro and thus the best correlation matrix.

 #### 2. To Predict the Input Label
-We compare the SDRs of the input label with the SDRs of the existing Dataset and predict the label.
+We have compared the SDRs of the input label with the SDRs of the existing dataset and predicted the input label.
 The prediction code will give the name of the label which is being predicted with the highest similiarity.

-### RESULTS ACHIEVED
+## RESULTS ACHIEVED
-We have conducted tests to find the best correlation matrix and prediction code has been generated to predict the input labels.
+We have conducted tests to find the best correlation matrix and also prediction code has been generated to predict the input labels.

-### WORK IN PROGRESS
+## WORK IN PROGRESS
-We are conducting more tests to find how other HTM parameter influence the learning.
+- We are conducting more tests to find how other HTM parameter influence the learning.
-To define a parameter to represent the overlapping in order to verify the training process.
+- To define a parameter to represent the overlapping in order to verify the training process.